 PMCID: all published articles receive a PMCID

-Gene and Cell Therapy welcomes submissions of the following article types: Brief Research Report, Case Report, Clinical Trial, Correction, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Specialty Grand Challenge, Study Protocol, Systematic Review and Technology and Code.
+Gene and Cell Therapy welcomes submissions of the following article types: Brief Research Report, Case Report, Clinical Trial, Correction, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Study Protocol, Systematic Review and Technology and Code.

 All manuscripts must be submitted directly to the section Gene and Cell Therapy, where they are peer-reviewed by the Associate and Review Editors of the specialty section.